sidkshatriya/rr.soft/README.md

 #### aarch64 macOS

-To use _Software Counters mode_ `rr` on apple silicon (i.e. aarch64) macOS, you need to first install a Linux VM (Virtual Machine) and then follow the standard installation instructions.
+To use _Software Counters mode_ `rr` on apple silicon (i.e. aarch64) macOS, you need to first install one of the above distributions on a Linux VM (Virtual Machine) and then follow the standard installation instructions.

 #### Other tips